Carlton (Tad) Pryor

 Teaching:

-While at Rutgers the undergraduate astronomy courses that I have taught include topical lecture courses, advanced labs, and surveys for both science and non-science majors.
+While at Rutgers, the undergraduate astronomy courses that I have taught include topical lecture courses, advanced labs, and surveys for both science and non-science majors.
 At the graduate level, I have taught courses on stars, cosmology, and observational techniques.

 Research:

-My research interests are centered on observational and theoretical studies of the structure and evolution of both star clusters and individual galaxies.
-I am currently surveying the kinematics, mass distributions, and stellar contents of the dense centers of globular star clusters, the oldest clusters in our Galaxy.
+I am also surveying the kinematics, mass distributions, and stellar contents of the dense centers of globular star clusters, the oldest clusters in our Galaxy.
 With the Rutgers Imaging Fabry-Perot Spectrometer in Chile, we have been able to increase the number of stellar radial velocities in these regions by an order of magnitude, thus providing a clearer picture of some of the most extreme stellar environments known.
 Another way to study the kinematics of globular clusters is using proper motions for individual stars measured with images taken by the Hubble Space Telescope.
 One use for such data is searching for a massive black hole near the center of a cluster.
 I am a member of a group with such data for several clusters.

 Please send any comments on this page to Tad Pryor, pryor@physics.rutgers.edu.